ericvoid/tarkus-keyboard/README.md

 A handwired keyboard inspired on [Helix Keyboard](https://github.com/MakotoKurauchi/helix) and on Xah Lee's [No Chord Keyboard](http://xahlee.info/comp/ultimate_keyboard_layout.html).
-It uses the Arduino Micro (not Pro Micro) and is programmed with the QMK Framework.
+It uses the Arduino Micro (not Pro Micro), all 24 I/O pins are used.
+The firmware is programmed with the (QMK Framework)[https://docs.qmk.fm/].

 ![Photo](media/picture.png)